 [alpine-phototile-for-flickr src=”set” uid=”dublinohio” sid=”72157641172674825″ imgl=”fancybox” style=”cascade” col=”4″ size=”240″ num=”53″ border=”1″ highlight=”1″ align=”center” max=”100″ nocredit=”1″]

 Emerald Parkway Phase 8

 What: Emerald Parkway, Phase 8 will be the completion of a long term goal of creating an alternative route to I-270 in the Dublin area.
 This final phase will extend the parkway from Riverside Drive to just north of Bright Road, at a new bridge over Billingsley Creek.

-When: The City anticipates the project will begin in early January 2014 with completion scheduled for late November 2014.
+When: The City anticipates the project will begin in early January 2014 with completion scheduled for Monday, December 1 2014.

 The proposed project will be the completion of a long term goal of creating an alternative route to I-270 in the area.
 The construction of this project is currently programmed to occur in 2013 as recently adopted in the City’s Capital Improvements Program.

 Emerald Parkway Phase 8 Public Meeting Questions and Answers

 Q. What is the City’s plan for improvements for Bright Road between Emerald Parkway and Sawmill Road?

 A. The City is aware of the volume of traffic on this segment of roadway.
 During the Community Plan, travel demand modeling identified that this roadway needs to be four lanes – two lanes in each direction – with a turn lane in the center.
 The construction of this size of roadway was reviewed at the beginning stages of the design of this last phase of Emerald Parkway.
 Due to the construction and right-of-way costs, this improvement is not included in the current project.
 Staff will monitor this section when Emerald Parkway is complete to evaluate the need to program the widening in a future Dublin Capital Improvements Program.